 - The platelet count is often low.
 Platelets are often bizarre in shape and large in size (giant platelets).

 Read more about Abnormal RBC Types and Shapes

 Although peripheral blood smear findings are suggestive, definitive diagnosis requires bone marrow examination.

 Bone marrow aspiration usually yields a dry tap, because myelofibrosis makes it difficult to aspirate the marrow particles.

 Bone marrow biopsy shows replacement of the normal bone marrow by fibrosis, malignancy, granuloma or other infiltrative processes.
 Groups or sheets of malignant cells may be seen replacing the bone marrow in case of underlying malignancy.
 In tuberculosis, caseating granulomas are seen along with Langhans-type giant cells.
-Zeihl Neelson stain may demonstrate the presence of acid-fast bacilli.
+Zeihl Neelsen stain may demonstrate the presence of acid-fast bacilli.

 There may be evidence of splenomegaly and /or hepatomegaly due to extramedullary hematopoiesis in these organs.